KarlosMoodios/Web-App-DevOps-Project/README.md

 - Build the Dockerfile into a Docker image using `docker build -t <name of the image> .`

 ### Run the Docker container locally
-- Use `docker run -d -p 5000:5000 <name of the image>`.
+- Use ```docker run -d -p 5000:5000 <name of the image>```.
 The `-d` flag detaches the docker container from the CLI so you can still run docker commands, and `-p` publishes a list of all the containers ports to the host.
 - Open a web browser and enter `http://127.0.0.1:5000` to access port 5000 on the local machine to interact with the web application in the container.
-- Confirm the appliocation works as intended.
+- Confirm the application works as intended.

 ### Tag and push the Docker image to DockerHub
 - Login to docker using the cli with `docker login`